MrFangyulong/MrFangyulong.github.io/content/zh/authors/王凯龙/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master Students
+  - 研究生
 ---

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-I am currently a graduate student in Computer Technology at Ocean University of China, under the supervision of Professor Wei Zhang.
-I received my Bachelor’s degree in Intelligent Science and Technology from China University of Petroleum .
-My research focuses on Artificial Intelligence in Meteorology, where I aim to advance weather data analysis and forecasting through deep learning and computer vision techniques.

-**Email**:1072116624@qq.com
+My name is Cayron, a Master's student at Ocean University of China.
+My research in Professor Zhang Wei's lab, ihcil, centers on AI-driven nowcasting of severe convective weather.
+I have a strong passion for both scientific inquiry and life.

+**Email**:w1842678637@163.com
 </div>